Just the FACTS…

 … about corporate subsidies in the FARM BILL

-The FARM BILL gives the government too great a role in the agriculture sector.
-By expanding the overly generous federal crop insurance program and creating new “shallow loss” revenue guarantee programs, Congress is proposing to further distort agricultural markets while wasting tax dollars at the same time:
+The 2014 FARM BILL gives the government too great a role in the agriculture sector.
+By expanding the overly generous federal crop insurance program and creating new “shallow loss” revenue guarantee entitlements, Congress further distorted agricultural markets while wasting tax dollars at the same time:

 Fact: Taxpayer-subsidized crop insurance not only insures against catastrophic losses like drought and floods, but also guarantees revenue for already-profitable businesses.

-Fact: New FARM BILL proposals would create more crop insurance and shallow loss programs that would virtually guarantee producers profits every year regardless of farm income, crop prices, or other factors.
+Fact: New FARM BILL programs expanded unlimited crop insurance subsidies and created new shallow loss entitlements that will virtually guarantee agricultural producers profits every year regardless of farm income, crop prices, or other factors.

 Fact: Producers already use several tools other than subsidized crop insurance to manage risk, via private futures markets, diversification of planting decisions, vertical integration, use of private crop insurance, and outside income.